 Teaching and learning

-Approach to assessment Assessment methods may include reports, seminar papers, formal written examinations, in-class tests, project work, visual and verbal presentations, workshops, simulations, and practical exercises.
-The majority of assessments are based on individual assignments but there is some assessed group work.
+Assessment is diverse, allowing the evaluation of a range of skills in different ways.
+This can include reports, seminar papers, formal written examinations, in-class tests, project work, visual and verbal presentations, workshops, simulations, oral exams (viva) and practical exercises.
+The majority of assessments are based on individual assignments, but there is some assessed group work.

 Oxford Brookes Business School has now moved to its new home at our Headington Campus.
 The university’s Headington Campus have undergone a £30m refurbishment to provide a new home for the Business School, which consists of a lecture theatre, teaching rooms, social learning space and a café.
 There is a new modern hall for teaching and special events like graduation.